 • Team strength against similar opponents

-Pros: Adaptable, improves over time, scalable across leagues
+• Pros: Adaptable, improves over time, scalable across leagues

-Cons: Results depend heavily on training data quality
+• Cons: Results depend heavily on training data quality

-✅ Team consistency and momentum
+• Team consistency and momentum across recent fixtures

 5. Real-Time Predictive Systems

-Pros: Great for in-play markets
+• Pros: Useful for live betting and in-play markets

 AI Model Comparison Summary